samyuktsriram/ClutchMomentsFootballAnalysis/README.md

 To create a database of teams, to analyse and compare their performance and goal-scoring likelihood in these moments of the match.

 This is a personal project to gain exposure to data-driven analysis, data visualization and engineering, sports related data science and gain hands-on experience working on a data science project.
-The project employs python, pandas and excel.
+The project employs Python, Pandas and Excel.

 Check out the 'Demos' folder for UserGuides and demonstrations of the project!